Visitor Management System Accessibility Statement

 We know some parts of this website are not fully accessible:

-• colour contrasts do not necessarily meet the recommended Web Content Accessibility Guidelines 2.1 AA standard;
+• Colour contrasts do not necessarily meet the recommended Web Content Accessibility Guidelines 2.2 AA standard;

-• there are pop-ups that arise without warning;
+• There are pop-ups and new browser tabs that arise without warning

-• there are cases of moving graphics that cannot be paused;
+• There are cases of moving graphics that cannot be paused or stopped by the user

 Feedback and contact information